Orthodontics: United States

 Similar to Canada, there are several colleges and universities in the United States that offer orthodontic programs.
 Every school has a different enrollment process, but every applicant is required to have graduated with a DDS or DMD from an accredited dental school.
-Entrance into an accredited orthodontics program is extremely competitive, and begins by passing a national or state licensing exam.
+Entrance into an accredited orthodontics program is extremely competitive and begins by passing a national or state licensing exam.

-The program generally lasts for two to three years, and by the final year, graduates are to complete the written American Board of Orthodontics (ABO) exam.
+The program generally lasts for two to three years, and by the final year, graduates are required to complete the written American Board of Orthodontics (ABO) exam.
 This exam is also broken down into two components: a written exam and a clinical exam.
 The written exam is a comprehensive exam that tests for the applicant's knowledge of basic sciences and clinical concepts.
 The clinical exam, however, consists of a Board Case Oral Examination (BCOE), a Case Report Examination (CRE), and a Case Report Oral Examination (CROE).
 Once certified, certification must then be renewed every ten years.
-Orthodontic programs can award the Master of Science degree, Doctor of Science degree, or Doctor of Philosophy degree depending on the school and individual research requirements.
+Orthodontic programs can award a Master of Science degree, a Doctor of Science degree, or a Doctor of Philosophy degree, depending on the school and individual research requirements.

 United Kingdom

 Throughout the United Kingdom, there are several Orthodontic Specialty Training Registrar posts available.
 The program is full-time for three years, and upon completion, trainees graduate with a degree at the Masters or Doctorate level.
 Training may take place within hospital departments that are linked to recognized dental schools.
 Obtaining a Certificate of Completion of Specialty Training (CCST) allows an orthodontic specialist to be registered under the General Dental Council (GDC).
 An orthodontic specialist can provide care within a primary care setting, but to work at a hospital as an orthodontic consultant, higher-level training is further required as a post-CCST trainee.
-To work within a university setting, as an academic consultant, completing research toward obtaining a Ph.D. is also required.
+To work within a university setting as an academic consultant, completing research toward obtaining a Ph.D. is also required.